SKBruck/voltdocs/_posts/2016-09-12-volt-for-appstudio-users.md

 ![AppStudio's run menu]({{ site.baseurl }}/img/posts/volt-for-appstudio-users-runmenu.png)

-* Deploy to Volt: Run Menu.
-This uploads your app to the Volt server.
+* Deploy to Volt: This uploads your app to the Volt server.
 If you have an account, it should be entered into Preferences.
 If you do not, the app will only remain on the server for an hour.
-* Manage your Volt App: Run Menu.
-This opens the Volt Dashboard to your currently loaded app and lets you customize its features.
+* Manage your Volt App: This opens the Volt Dashboard to your currently loaded app and lets you customize its features.
-* Sign In/Sign Up to Volt: Run Menu.
-This opens the Volt Dashboard and lets you sign in to manage your apps.
+* Sign In/Sign Up to Volt: This opens the Volt Dashboard and lets you sign in to manage your apps.
 If you do not have an account, you can sign up for one here.

 ## Volt Preferences